ritterim/rimdev-blog/_posts/2019-08-21-avoiding-aspnet-core-configuration-pitfalls-with-array-values.md

 ## Example

-Look at the two following configurations for `appSettings.json` and it's production environment copy of `appSettings.Production.json`.
+Look at the two following configurations for `appSettings.json` and its production environment copy of `appSettings.Production.json`.

 ```javascript
 // appSettings.json